tinkerborg/thinq2-python/README.md

 The example script will bootstrap the application state on first run, walking you through the OAuth flow.
 If authentication succeeds, you should see a display of basic account information and a list of your ThinQv2 devices.
 The script will then begin dumping device events received via MQTT.
+Try turning devices on/off or otherwise changing their state, and you should see raw events being sent.

 ## Contributing